Tag: tips

 The hobby is always full of people with passion.
 Passion equals motivation for many, but not everybody.
 Sometimes passion is also thought essential in places like your workplace and your job:

 “AAA looking for passionate ice cream scoopers!”
 “Are you passionate about photocopying books all day?”
 “Join our most passionate packaging peas team!”
-“Are passionate about making other people passionate?”
+“Are you passionate about making other people passionate?”
 Give me a break.

 Ok, rant over.
 What I’m saying is that passion is not enough for everyone, not even in our hobby.
 I have spent months waiting for passion to kick in.
 Fair to say it didn’t work.
 If anything, the more I was waiting the less inclined I was about doing anything.